-Live music, show-ballet, candy bar for kids, champagne bar for adults.
+Carnival night at Plyushkin restaurant: live music, show-ballet, a candy bar for kids, champagne bar for adults.

 Admission ticket: 100+ USD

 Spend the New Year’s Eve with famous clown show of the Litsedei Theatre.
 The theatre itself turns into a cabaret-hall.
-The actors perform a unique show full of pantomimes, clowning, bandstand and jokes.
-Guests can also participate in funny contests, go to karaoke, dance with clowns and laugh as much as they can!
+The actors prepare a unique show including pantomimes, clowning, games and jokes.
+Guests can also participate in fun contests, go to karaoke, dancing with clowns and laugh as much as they can!

 Admission ticket: 200+ USD

-Cruise companies also have special New Year’s offers, like a 5-days round trips from Saint Petersburg on Princess Anastasia cruise liner.
-You’ll visit other wonderful European cities such as Riga, Tallinn, Stockholm, Helsinki and, of course, have festive treats and show during New Year’s Eve.
+Cruise companies also have special New Year’s offers, like a 5-days round trip from Saint Petersburg on Princess Anastasia cruise liner.
+You’ll visit other wonderful European cities such as Riga, Tallinn, Stockholm, Helsinki and, of course, and have festive treats and show during New Year’s Eve.

 Admission ticket: 600+ USD (per cruise)

-If you have Russian friends, ask them to invite you (at least once in a lifetime) to spend NY Eve with a Russian family.
-This is the best way not only to get acquainted with local traditions, but also taste 100% authentic local dishes (many of them are “special” New Year dishes).
+If you have Russian friends, ask them to invite you (at least once in a lifetime) to spend New Year Eve with a Russian family.
+This is the best way not only to get acquainted with local traditions but also taste 100% authentic local dishes (many of them are “special” New Year dishes).

-I hope this guide to a Saint Petersburg New Year will help you to decide what to do this year (or maybe decide to visit Russia in 2019).
+I hope this guide to how to celebrate the New Year in Saint Petersburg will help you to decide what to do if you spend winter holidays in Russia.
 Whatever you choose, be sure to have fun, lots of champagne and gifts!
-If you come to Saint Petersburg in December and desire to feel festive vibes, check the post What To Do In St. Petersburg: December 2018 for best ideas.